hqyone/tRNAExplorer/README.md

    *   mature tRNA (M)
    *   mature tRNA with CCA (C)

- Only best alignment hits will be keep for further analysis.
+ Only the best alignment hits will be keep for further analysis.
+When there are several best hits with equal fidelity, all of them will be keep.
+ For example, the type D reads in figure 1 can be mapped to all four types of transcripts.
  Based on the mapped transcript types and mapping locations, all mapped reads can be categorized into 9 types (A-I).
  Using this information we can elucidate the relative abundance of four transcript types for each tRNA.
  We also can monitor the efficiency of intron, 5'-term & 3'-term cleavage and CCA addition.
 (Figure 1)